-This menu appears on the display the first time that you start the power unit.
+This menu appears on the display the first time you start the power unit.

 When delivered, the control panel and display are set to English.
-There are 14 languages stored in the control panel: change to the one that you want as follows.
+There are 14 languages stored in the control panel: to change to the one you want, do as follows.